Marohn-Group/mrfmsim/docs/basic/plugin.rst

 =================

 Ancillary features are added to the mrfmsim ecosystem through plugin packages.
-The separation of the core functionality and the plugins allows for an easy mantainance of the mrfmsim package.
+The separation of the core functionality and the plugins allows for an easy maintenance of the mrfmsim package.
 The core functionalities do not depend on the plugins.

 mrfmsim-ymal: YAML configuration plugin